AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxProcessingArch.rst

 The simplest systems, don't have any of of the above complexity.
 The RoDs, RoIs, images and project sizes in such systems are exactly the same, always.
-Often these are editting, as opposed to compositing, systems.
+Often these are editing, as opposed to compositing, systems.

 Similarly, some plugin effects cannot handle sub RoD images, or even